dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   malicious code directly on their own computer.

 The failure case for the JIT in these situations is that a logic bug results in machine code that can be leveraged to create a weird machine.
-It's rare that a JIT will output fully invalid or directly attacker-controlled machine code, but instead it will have a logic bug that can be triggered in such a way that we move from the expected finite state machine and into a weird machine.
+JITs rarely output fully invalid or directly attacker-controlled machine code when they have a bug.
+Instead, a JIT will have a logic bug that can be triggered in such a way that we move from the expected finite state machine and into a weird machine.

 What makes this difficult to defend against is the fact that this can and does